agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 -   `remotecommands`

 ### Required Changes
-- Extract installation steps in `cocoattest` to a `cocoattest.prereq`
 - Extract `dmidecode` installation steps in `hardware.profileupdate` to `hardware.prereq`

-### Still TODO
+- Split `services.*` states and extract package installation steps

+### States not yet categorized
+- `bootstrap.autoinstall`
+- `channels.gpg-keys`
 - `scap` NOTE: `remediate=True` is likely OS-altering
-- `configuration.deploy_files` depends on the location a file is placed.
-For `/etc`, both ways are often okay.
+- `configuration.*` depends on path to the deployed/analyzed file

 ## Automatic reboots during bootstrapping
-Uyuni bootstraps new systems through different mechanism: `state.apply` over Salt SSH, running a bash script, or by reacting to a newly connected Salt Minion.
+Uyuni bootstraps new systems through different mechanisms: `state.apply` over Salt SSH, running a bash script, or by reacting to a newly connected Salt Minion.
 During the bootstrap procedure, Uyuni installs the Salt Bundle on the client.
 This requires a reboot of transactional systems.